turingschool/backend-curriculum-site/module2/lessons/visualising_and_implementing_database_relationships.markdown

 ---
 title: Visualising and Implementing Database Relationships
-length: 120
+length: 90
 tags: database, schema, relationships
 ---

 ## Goals

 * Define foreign key, primary key, schema
-* Define one to many and many to many relationships
+* Define one-to-many and many-to-many relationships
 * Describe the relationship between a foreign key on one table and a primary key on another table.
 * Use a schema designer to outline attributes of tables
 * Diagram a one-to-many relationship